 CANSFORD LABS

-Why one hair test for alcohol is enough
+Why only one hair test for alcohol is enough

 In hair strand drug testing, two alcohol markers - EtG and FAEE (or EtPa) are generally measured to determine levels of long-term alcohol use.
 It is widely believed that when testing hair samples for alcohol misuse, tests for both markers are required - and the Society of Hair Testing provides guidelines for both.